edusense/edusense/README.md

 ## License

-The source code in this directory and its subdirectories are all governed by [BSD 3-Clause License](/LICENSE).
+The source code in this directory and its subdirectories are all governed by [BSD 3-Clause License](/LICENSE) unless otherwise noted in the source code.
 Once compiled or packaged, it is the user's reponsibility to ensure that any use of the result binary or image complies with any relevant licenses for all software packaged together.